SA1278/sRANpy/README.md

 # sRANpy
-GUI application for editing srsRAN enb.conf files, very unfinished stuff, backup your configs
+GUI application for editing srsRAN enb.conf files, very unfinished stuff, backup your configs!

+Place the file in the same folder with your enb.conf file, rest should be self-explanatory.